Managing signatures in email conversations

 This setting corresponds to the first option on the Design tab.

 This setting corresponds to the third option on the Design tab.

 If you select this option:

-right under the original reply/forward: this is the default setting - whenever a signature is added by the software, it is inserted directly under a response (see figures above for reference).
+right under the original reply/forward: this is the default setting - whenever a signature is added by the software, it is inserted directly under the body section of your latest message (see figures above for reference).

 at the very bottom of the email conversation: if you choose this option, the program adds your signature to the bottom of the conversation thread, and this signature becomes a disclaimer.

 These two settings have the same effect as using the Change () button in the Editor.

 In some cases, adding a signature/disclaimer at the very bottom of the conversation might not be desirable.
 For example, if you combine this option with the option to add the signature/disclaimer to every email, the signature will be added to every response of a user in a conversation and moved to the bottom of the thread.
 If the user replies several times, several signatures/disclaimers are added at the bottom of the conversation (see Fig. 13. and compare it with Fig. 4.).